 Thank you also to the generosity of our Griffin Studio donors.

-If you’re interested in supporting a small annual cohort of directors, writers and dramaturgs over the course of their year-long residency and beyond while making a deeper connection with Griffin, we’d love for you to consider supporting Griffin Studio.
+If you’re interested in supporting a small annual cohort of early career playwrights over the course of their year-long residency and beyond while making a deeper connection with Griffin, we’d love for you to consider supporting Griffin Studio.

 We’re very proud that our former Studio artists have worked at every major theatre in Australia, demonstrating the important contribution our Studio donors make to not only Griffin, but the wider arts community.